smatiolids/astra-wru/README.md

 The app connected to the local CQL Proxy will read all the schema files from the "schema" folder.

-Then, it will create the types and tables for each table.
+Then, it will create the types and tables for each schema file.

 For each table, the app generates 100 records (this quantity can be changed if needed).